alvaroloes/ulam/README.md

 # How to use
 You first need to have [Go properly installed](http://golang.org/doc/install#download).
-Ensure that your GOPATH/bin is added to your PATH environment variable After that you can "go get" the project easily with:
+Ensure that your `GOPATH/bin` is added to your PATH environment variable.

+After that you can "go get" the project easily with:

     go get github.com/kloster/ulam